-Nicole serves as Pavillon’s Director of Treatment Services.
-Her duties include managing both Primary and Extended Care treatment programs, providing clinical supervision and assisting with the professional assessment team.
-Prior to joining Pavillon, Nicole had nine years of experience in outpatient services and private practice, in both primary mental health and primary substance use disorders.
-She has served a variety of populations that include military families, adults and children/adolescents.
+Nicole is Director of Outpatient Services.
+She began her career with Pavillon in 2014; first as a counselor and then managed both Primary and Extended Care treatment programs.
+Before joining Pavillon, Nicole had nine years of experience in outpatient services and private practice, in both primary mental health and substance use disorders.
 Nicole received her bachelor’s degree in Sociology and Master of Arts degree in Counseling.
 She is a Licensed Clinical Mental Health Counselor Supervisor, Certified Clinical Supervisor and a Licensed Certified Addictions Specialist.
-She specializes in working with adults who are dealing with addiction, anxiety, codependency, relationship issues, and other life stressors.
-Nicole has specific training in Eye Movement Desensitization and Reprocessing (EMDR) and Gestalt Therapy.

-Rhett serves as Manager of Pavillon’s Young Men’s Program in Mill Spring, NC.
+Rhett serves as Manager of Pavillon’s Young Men’s Program.
 He began his career in the recovery field working as a Recovery Coach while completing his Master of Arts degree in Clinical Mental Health Counseling.
-Upon completion of his studies at Gardner Webb University, Rhett has taken his personal experiences and passion for working with young adults into the continued development of the Young Men’s Program.
-Rhett believes the power of community will help people achieve their personal goals.
-He embodies Pavillon’s commitment to individualized care by providing young men with a personalized experience that allows them to grow and affords them the opportunity to flourish in recovery.
+Upon completing his studies, Rhett has taken his personal experiences and passion for working with young adults into the continued development of the Young Men’s Program.
+Rhett believes the power of community will help people achieve their goals.
+He embodies Pavillon’s commitment to individualized care by providing young men with an experience that allows them to grow and affords them the opportunity to flourish in recovery.

 Kaye is our Director of Nursing and Medical Services.
 She manages an all-RN Nursing Department as well as our physician assistants and coordinates clinical activities for our medical residents in training.
 A graduate of the University of NC-Greensboro School of Nursing, Kaye holds a National Certification in Psychiatric and Mental Health Nursing.
 She is a member of the NC Chapter of the International Society of Nurses on Addiction.

 Before coming to Pavillon in 2011, she worked in a number of inpatient psychiatric settings serving child, adolescent, and adult populations.
-She has 33 years of psychiatric and substance use treatment experience.
+She has over 30 years of psychiatric and substance use treatment experience.

-James “Wolf” Yoxall, MA, CSC and Ordained Minister, is the Spiritual/Wellness Director at Pavillon, a center for the treatment of substance use disorders (SUD), located in Mill Spring, N.C.
-Wolf provides spiritual direction and wellness counseling, spiritual group process and lectures on the importance of spirituality and mindfulness practices in SUD treatment.
-Wolf served as an adjunct professor at Mary Baldwin College in Virginia, teaching in the fields of world religions and Chinese history.
-Prior to that Wolf served as the Spiritual Director for the Center of Truth and Vision, as Regional Director of an intensive in-home counseling agency and operated a private counseling practice.
+James “Wolf” Yoxall, MA, CSC and Ordained Minister, is the Spiritual/Wellness Director at Pavillon.
+Wolf provides spiritual direction, wellness counseling, spiritual group process, lectures on spirituality and mindfulness practices in SUD treatment.
+Wolf also facilitates spiritual wellness retreats and presents experimental lectures on the aspects of spirituality and wellness as it pertains to overall wellbeing.
 He is a published author and artist.
-Wolf is certified in Outdoor Education, Martial Arts and worked extensively with Native American and Chinese cultures.
-Wolf has been guiding people in all walks of life spiritual guidance and practical wellness applications for over thirty years.
+Wolf is certified in Outdoor Education, Martial Arts and has worked extensively with diverse Indigenous cultures.
+Wolf has been guiding people in all walks of life spiritual guidance and practical wellness applications for over thirty-five years.

-Joyfully serving Pavillon with over 10 years of continuous service and with over 20+ years of management experience, Tara Hamlin is the Director of Non-Clinical Support Services.
-Her pursuit of excellence has earned her opportunities in various management positions throughout her career, including the current oversight of such departments as Quality, Admission, Facilities, Housekeeping, Reception, Transportation, and the Recovery Corner Bookstore.
-With a background in hospitality operations, Tara’s expertise in customer and employee satisfaction benefits the organization as a whole.
-Her desire to explore new and innovative solutions to challenges is something Tara takes great pride in and she is committed to providing a positive experience for patients, their families, and Pavillon employees.
+Joyfully serving Pavillon with 12 years of continuous service and with over 22 years of management experience, Tara Hamlin is the Director of Non-Clinical Support Services.
+Her pursuit of excellence has earned her opportunities in various management positions throughout her career and she is currently responsible for multiple non-clinical departments for Pavillon.
+With a background in hospitality operations, Tara’s expertise in customer and employee satisfaction benefits the organization as a whole and she is committed to providing a positive experience for patients, their families, and Pavillon employees.

 My name is Bryan Kilby.
-I am the Executive Chef of Pavillon International and have been for over 10 years.
-I have an Associate of Applied Science in Culinary Arts/Baking & Pastry from Asheville Buncombe Technical Community College.
+I am the Executive Chef of Pavillon International.
+I have an Associate’s Degree in Applied Science in Culinary Arts/Baking & Pastry from Asheville Buncombe Technical Community College.
 I have been a Chef for more than 30 years!
-I have been married to my wife, Shara, for 20 years and we have two beautiful daughters, Ava, and Lia.
 I love my job at Pavillon!
 I love being a part of something bigger, a part of someone’s journey!
-I enjoy fitness, OCR (Spartan Racing), riding my mountain bike, and autocross racing in my Subaru.
 Over the last several years I lost 130#s and learned a lot about nutrition and exercise which is incorporated into the weekly menus I write for our patients.
 My favorite “food thing” to do is smoked meat and I really enjoy making sauces!